Avril-Cui/concept_backend/README.md

 # `/context`
 Snapshots that confirm that I worked in a reflective and incremental way.
+I didn't save intermediate snapshots of Typescript files because I thought ctx is used for markdown and tracking design progress.
+However, intermediate versions of my Typescript implementation can be found in these design implementation snapshots in the context section.
+I also took a snapshot of the final version of code,

 ## Running Tests
 - Since one of my concepts is AI-augmented, some times that specific test case might fail.
 But you can run deno test again, and it's very likely all will pass.